WWE News: How Did Former World Champion Do In His Last-Ever WrestleMania Match?

-For more than 20 years, the Big Show has been dominating inside of different wrestling rings but all good things must come to an end.
-The giant of the wrestling world recently revealed that WrestleMania 33 would indeed be his last even though one really can “never say never” in WWE.
+For more than 20 years, the Big Show has been dominating inside of different wrestling rings, but all good things must come to an end.
+The giant of the wrestling world recently revealed that WrestleMania 33 would indeed be his last event though one really can “never say never” in WWE.
 While there were bigger plans in place, Big Show took part in the Andre the Giant Memorial Battle Royal, but how did he end up doing?

 Over the course of the last year, the multi-time former world champion has been part of some massive build-up for a big match at WrestleMania 33.
 It started last year at the biggest wrestling event of the year and up until late February, his proposed match against Shaquille O’Neal was still on.

 Then, Big Show was quietly announced as a participant in the fourth annual Andre the Giant Battle Royal and the match with Shaq was officially off.
-Some rumors state that Shaq wanted too much money while Big Show told Sports Illustrated that O’Neal backed out because “he’s gotten pretty fat.”
+Some rumors state that Shaq wanted too much money, while Big Show told Sports Illustrated that O’Neal backed out because “he’s gotten pretty fat.”

 That match was scheduled to be one of the headliners, but it fell to the side and Big Show ended up being placed in the battle royal.
 While that match wasn’t bad, things are quite depressing since Sports Keeda reported that Big Show officially announced this week that WrestleMania 33 would be his last time performing at the big PPV.